 Ableism

 Ableism describes discrimination on the grounds of alleged lack of or ability.
-The concept of disability movements draws attention to unequal treatment due to characteristics that deviate from the norm.
+The term was coined by the disability movement and draws attention to unequal treatment due to characteristics that deviate from the norm.

 anthropocentric